Sarah Sonsalla’s practice focuses on Municipal Law and Real Estate.

 Sarah received her B.A. in Philosophy and Political Science from the University of Wisconsin – La Crosse in 1998.
 She received General Honors along with Departmental Honors in Philosophy and Political Science.
 In 2001, Sarah received her J.D. from the University of Minnesota Law School.
 During law school, Sarah served as the Executive Editor of the Minnesota Intellectual Property Review.
 After law school, Sarah practiced for four years at a law firm in St. Paul as an associate attorney, practicing primarily in the areas of municipal law, labor and employment law, and real estate before joining Kennedy & Graven as an associate attorney in 2005.

-Sarah enjoys running, biking, and downhill skiing.
+Sarah enjoys running, biking, swimming, and downhill skiing.
 She also enjoys playing the trumpet and has participated in many different bands.
 Sarah lives in Woodbury with her husband and two children.